RammasEchor/RammasEchor.github.io/Week_Pages/Week12_Jun.md

 ### Arrays

-Collection of items stored at a contiguous memory locations.
+Collection of items stored that may be stored at contiguous memory locations.
 Data is accessed via indexes.
 It cannot grow in size, or shrink.

 - Allow random access to elements
 - Have better cache locality, which is access to elements within relatively close storage locations.
 This means that this operation may be optimized via caching, prefetching, predicting.